HankLi0130/HankLi0130.github.io/content/project/bili_talk.md

 draft: false
 ---

-Bili talk was the project I worked on when I was in MiiiTech.
+Bili talk is the project I worked on when I was in MiiiTech.
 It's a chatting app, like WeChat.

 ## My responsibility